wconrad/ftpd/README.md

 For a history lesson, check out Appendix III of RCF959.
 It lists the preceding (obsolete) RFC documents that relate to file transfers, including the ye old RFC114 from 1971, "A File Transfer Protocol"

+## ORIGIN

+I created ftpd to support the test framework I wrote for Databill, LLC, which has given its kind permission to donate it to the community.

 ## WHOAMI